 Actually I’m setting my sights rather low here.
-Some people have a significantly bigger and far more ambitious question still, which is, did Shakespeare even exist?
+Some people have a significantly bigger and far more ambitious question still: did Shakespeare even exist?
 In all the plays and poems under his name, was Shakespeare the most fictitious character of them all?
 Did it just happen, coincidentally, that another man of the same name lived nearby?

 To be fair, both of these bardic existential conundrums still actually boil down to the same thing.
 After all, if Shakespeare didn’t exist, all the works under his name most certainly still do, and someone must have written them – so the question would still be: Well then, who did write them?
 But before we get stuck into the who, we should really start with the why.

 Why did anyone start questioning Shakespeare’s authorship in the first place?